 Thanks to the Via Cassia, the important road that connected Rome with the North and throughout the Arno’s fertile valley, Florence became a thriving trade center.

 In the third century AD, the city became the capital of an area called Tuscia.
 Charlemagne conquered Florentia in 774, annexed it to his existing Tuscan territories, and named Lucca the capital of this entire Tuscan area.

 Commerce grew over the centuries in Florence and Fiesole, a neighboring hill-top town, until the 2 towns were united in the middle of ninth century AD.

 The Medici Family and Their Role in Florence

-In middle of the fourteenth century, the Medici Family began ruling the city from the perspective of tradeand commerce in order to forge beneficial political alliances.
-The Medici were bankers and merchants with the Popes and thus increased the prominence and power of the family.
-Florence gained so much power during this period that this ruling family invested vast wealth on the patronage of the arts leading to Florence being considered the place of birth of the Italian Renaissance.
+Florence gained so much power during this period that this ruling family invested vast wealth on the arts’ patronage, leading to Florence being considered the place of birth of the Italian Renaissance.